Configuring an SMS Provider for the Account

 The SMS Provider information is displayed.
 You can click Change to modify the provider details or click Remove to remove the SMS Provider.

-By default, each tenant account is provided with 100 complimentary SMS messages.
+By default, each tenant account is provided with 100 complimentary self sign-in SMS messages.

-5. In the Free SMS Pool section, you can modify the Utilization Threshold Alert value used by the system to trigger a notification alarm when the value is reached.
+6. In the Free SMS Pool section, you can view the number of SMS messages sent and modify the Utilization Threshold Alert value used by the system to trigger a notification alarm when the value is reached.
 By default, the utilization percentage is set to 80%.
 You can set it from 50% to 100%, then click Save to apply your change.